About the Award

 Kassandra L. Sendziak (Anadarko Petroleum Company) was presented the Outstanding Young Professional Award.
 This year, the first year this award has been presented.
 Ms. Sendziak is a take charge type of person that gets the job done, both at work and in her volunteering.
 She was selected for this award in recognition of her presentations at several AAPG ACE meetings in addition to her service to the AAPG and the RMS-AAPG on the organizing committees for the annual meetings.

-President Sue Cluff presents Outsdanding Young Professional Award to Kassie Sendziak.
+President Sue Cluff presents Outstanding Young Professional Award to Kassie Sendziak.